forestgardenwales/forestgarden.wales/content/blog/what-blogging-software-do-you-use.md

 draft: false
 ---

 My alter ego is [a web designer](https://www.linkedin.com/in/jake-rayson-designer/).
 This is a blessing and a curse, for I have spent **too long** building the new [Forest Garden Wales website blog](https://www.forestgarden.wales) and not enought time gardening.
-I ended up using [Hugo](https://gohugo.io/), a rather nifty [static site generator](http://www.staticgen.com/), a rather [geeky alternative](https://www.netlify.com/blog/2016/05/18/9-reasons-your-site-should-be-static/) to [WordPress](https://wordpress.org/).
+I ended up using [Hugo](https://gohugo.io/), a rather nifty [static site generator](http://www.staticgen.com/) and a [geekyish alternative](https://www.netlify.com/blog/2016/05/18/9-reasons-your-site-should-be-static/) to [WordPress](https://wordpress.org/).

 Would I have been better off using off-the-shelf blogging software?
 I really don’t know, which is why I’m keen to find out what other people are using – [Blogger](https://www.blogger.com/), [Tumblr](https://www.tumblr.com/), [Weebly](https://www.weebly.com/uk), [WordPress.com](https://wordpress.com/), self-hosted WordPress?
 And are people able to promote their posts on different social media?
 I know you can use [JetPack](https://wordpress.org/plugins/jetpack/) and [SNAP](https://wordpress.org/plugins/social-networks-auto-poster-facebook-twitter-g/) for WordPress but I’ve no real idea about other platforms.